moj-analytical-services/splink/README.md

 ![python-version-dependency](https://img.shields.io/badge/python-%3E%3D3.6-blue)

-# splink: Probabalistic record linkage at scale
+# splink: Probabilistic record linkage and deduplication at scale

 WARNING:  Splink is is currently in beta testing.
 Please feel free to try it, but note this software is not fully tested, and the interface is likely to continue to change.